py-vectara-agentic

 vectara-agentic

 is a Python library for developing powerful AI assistants and agents using Vectara and Agentic-RAG.
-It leverages the LlamaIndex Agent framework, customized for use with Vectara.
+It leverages the LlamaIndex Agent framework and provides helper functions to quickly create tools that connect to Vectara corpora.

-- Create a Vectara RAG tool with a single line of code.
+Build Vectara RAG tools or search tools with a single line of code. -

 ,OpenAIAgent

-- Built-in support for observability with Arize Phoenix
+Built-in support with Arize Phoenix for monitoring and feedback. -

 Check out our example AI assistants: